r-crosswords/aotw/exolve-README.md

  *     web page.
  * customized is an optional function that will get called after the puzzle
  *     is set up.
 The Exolve object will be passed to the function.
- * addStateToUrl should be set to false only if you do *not* want to save
+ * provideStateUrl should be set to true if you also want to provide a URL
+ *     that includes the current state and can be bookmarked or shared.
+Note
- *     the puzzle state in the URL (the puzzle state is also saved in a
+ *     that the puzzle state is always attempted to be saved in local storage.
- *     cookie, but that does not work for local files).
-Unless you are
- *     embedding the puzzle in an iframe for some reason, set this to true.
  * visTop should be set to the height of any sticky/fixed position elements
  *     at the top of the page (normally just 0).
  * maxDim If non-zero, use this as the suggested max size of the container